Albert-Gao/veasy/README.md

 ## Why use

-- Except the schema, adding 3 lines, then you are good to go :)
+- Except the schema, adding a few lines, then you are good to go :)
 - 3 API to remember.
  - Clean JSX hierarchy
  - Declarative way to define your validation rule.